VijayThilak/CKS-Challenges/README.md

 ## TASK 1 - PVC binding to PV

-Persistent Volume alpha-pv has been created already.
-Check the 'access modes' & 'capacity' parameters.
-Both PV and PVC access mode are different.
+Persistent Volume `alpha-pv` has been created already.
+Check the `access modes & capacity` parameters.
+Access mode of  PV  `RWX (READWRITEMANY)` and PVC `RWO (READWRITEONCE)` are different.
-PV access mode - RWX (READWRITEMANY), PVC access mode - RWO (READWRITEONCE).
 Hence change the access mode of the pvc.

 ```
 root@controlplane ~ ➜  k get pv,pvc -n alpha